umbraco/UmbracoDocs/12/umbraco-forms/developer/configuration/README.md

 #### StoreRecordsLocally

-This setting needs to be a `True` or `False` value and will allow you to toggle if form submission data should be stored in the Umbraco Forms database tables.
+This setting needs to be a `True` or `False` value.
+It will allows you to toggle whether form submission data should be stored in the Umbraco Forms database tables.
 By default this is set to `True`.

 #### AutocompleteAttribute